 The O-Bahn City Access Project will extend the O-Bahn system from the end of the busway at Gilberton into the cross-city priority (bus) lanes on Grenfell Street.

-A dedicated bus tunnel will be constructed to take buses below the Botanic Road and North Terrace intersection.
-The priority bus lanes will pass under the parklands along the same route as the old tramway embankment, returning to grade near the East Terrace, Grenfell Street intersection.
-Following detailed design, the tunnel length has been increased to 670 metres, to reduce the impact on the amenity of Rymill Park
+A dedicated bus tunnel is being constructed to take buses below the Botanic Road and North Terrace intersection.
+The priority bus lanes pass under the Park Lands and Rundle Road along the same route as the old tramway embankment, returning to grade near the East Terrace, Grenfell Street intersection.

-Rundle Road and East Terrace will be reconfigured, to provide improved cycling infrastructure, additional parking spaces and improved pedestrian connectivity.
-A shared pedestrian/cycling path will be provided on the western side of Hackney Road and will include a new shared use pedestrian/cycling bridge of the River Torrens.
+Rundle Road and East Terrace will be reconfigured to deliver pedestrian, cycling and vehicle improvements.
+A shared pedestrian/cycling path will be provided on the western side of Hackney Road between Bundeys Road and Botanic Road and will include a new shared use pedestrian/cycling bridge over the River Torrens.

 The on-road section of the O-Bahn corridor between Gilberton and Adelaide’s Central Business District (CBD) currently has limited measures to protect public transport services from the effects of road congestion.
 This congestion impacts on bus services by increasing travel times and increasing the variability of on-time running.
 Vehicle movements at the Hackney Road/Botanic Road intersection are currently at or approaching capacity, with around 79,000 vehicle movements on an average weekday.
 Without further intervention, delays currently experienced on this section of the O-Bahn system will increase.